-Criminal Defense in DC
+Criminal Defense Attorney in Washington, D.C.

 There are three types of assault that can be charged in the District of Columbia: simple assault, assault with significant injury, and aggravated assault.
 Simple Assault is a misdemeanor and carries a maximum sentence of 180 days in prison, and/or $1,000 fine.
 Assault with significant injury is usually charged when injuries to the victim require immediate medical attention or hospitalization.
 Assault with significant injury carries a maximum prison sentence of three years, and/or a $3,000 fine.
 Aggravated Assault is the most serious.
 Assault is “aggravated” if it causes substantial risk of death, obvious disfigurement, extreme physical pain, or unconsciousness.
 The maximum penalties for aggravated assault are 10 years in prison, and/or a fine up to $10,000.